English

 Prerequisite: Successful completion of English 8 or equivalent.

-Description: This course, centered around the theme of personal journeys, is a comprehensive study of vocabulary, grammar, the writing process, and selected literary works.
+Description: This course, centered around an exploration of what it means to be human, is a comprehensive study of vocabulary, grammar, the writing process, and selected literary works.
 Grammar study and writing texts assist students in applying their grammar knowledge in order to enhance their written expression.
-The primary focus for writing is the effective organization of clear, cohesive paragraphsâ including use of topic sentences, transitions, and concluding sentencesâinto well-formulated essays which utilize various rhetorical modes, such as argumentative/ persuasive writing and comparison/ contrast.
+The primary focus for writing is the effective organization of clear, cohesive paragraphs— including use of topic sentences, transitions, and concluding sentences—into well-formulated essays which utilize various rhetorical modes.
 In their approach to literature, students apply critical-thinking skills in determining theme and analyzing style.
 Works discussed include poems, essays, short stories, novellas, memoir, and drama.
 Students also study vocabulary through Membean and words encountered in literature.

 Level: 9th grade